 The UE may provide in the Requested NSSAI an S-NSSAI from the Configured NSSAI that the UE previously provided to the serving PLMN in the current registration area.

-The UE shall include the Requested NSSAI at RRC Connection Establishment and in NAS messages.
-The RAN shall route the NAS signaling between this UE and an AMF selected using the Requested NSSAI obtained during RRC Connection Establishment.
+The UE shall include the Routing NSSAI at RRC Connection Establishment and the Requested NSSAI in NAS messages.
+The RAN shall route the NAS signaling between this UE and an AMF selected using the Routing NSSAI obtained during RRC Connection Establishment.
 If the RAN is unable to select an AMF based on the Requested NSSAI, it routes the NAS signalling to an AMF from a set of default AMFs.

-Editor's note: Whether NSSAI in RRC and NAS are exactly the same, is to be determined.
+Editor's note: Whether Routing NSSAI and NSSAI in NAS are exactly the same, is to be determined.

 If the UE provides no Requested NSSAI, the network behaviour is the same as described in section 5.15.5.2.1.2.